 California is undoubtedly one of the most diverse places on Earth.
 We’re fortunate enough to have beaches, mountains, redwood forests & wineries alike.
 Napa Valley is Califonia’s world renowned wine country: it’s a haven for wine lovers & gourmet foodies alike.

 Napa does rack up a reputation for being snooty & snobby, a lot of wine snobs will pooh-pooh certain wineries over others; some gourmet restaurants here have a wait time of several months, and a whopping price tag of $250 per person.

+Say what?
 Some of us are just looking for booze & a good time with our friends, man.

 But there are pockets of Napa that are fun, affordable & relaxing!
 Here’s a few insider tips & what us locals like to do on a weekend getaway to Napa:

 Hangout at Oxbow Market

 Fabulous hangout spot in downtown Napa, you can’t go wrong with the indoor farmer’s market-style Oxbow Market.
 My favorite spots here are Gelato at Three twins (try the cardamom flavor gelato!), Annette’s chocolates (the tequila lime habanero brittle is insanely delicious), and Whole Spice — a world spice market, with herbs & spices used in French, Indian, Moroccan, Thai, Italian cooking.
 Needless to say I love this store!
 There’s a ton of cute little shops, bars & cafes.
 You cannot go wrong with brunch at the excellent Kitchen Door.